guotong1988/guotong1988.github.io/research/_posts/2025-10-01-unified-nlp.md

 ![table12](/assets/png/unified-nlp/table12.png)
 ![table34](/assets/png/unified-nlp/table3.png)

-For clarification, the human evaluation process consists of presenting the model's outputs to annotators.
-These annotators are then tasked with assessing the correctness of each output, determining if it is right or wrong.
+For clarification, the human evaluation process involves presenting the model's outputs on real-world data to human annotators.
+These annotators are then tasked with assessing the correctness of each prediction, determining if it is right or wrong.

 ### 4. Discussion